Skip to Content

 Get the kids involved

-My kids help with the laundry they are responsible for bringing their laundry down to the machine.
-Because we do laundry so often their loads aren’t as big and so they can carry it down.
+My kids help with the laundry.
+They are responsible for bringing their laundry down to the machine.
+Because we do laundry so often, their loads aren’t as big so that they can carry them down.

-Start with showing them how to add laundry detergent and putting their clothes in the machine with supervision.
-Repeat it as necessary until they master the skill.
+Start by showing them how to add laundry detergent and put their clothes in the machine with supervision.
+Repeat this process as necessary until they master the skill.

 Use the Nightly Laundry Routine

 This system is a variation of the daily laundry routine.
-For this laundry system, you have one basket that everyone puts their dirty clothes in for the day.
+For this laundry system, you have one basket in which everyone puts their dirty clothes for the day.

-You then start that in the evening and then put it all away in the morning/day.
+You then start that in the evening and put it away in the morning/day.

-It works for some families, especially with keeping loads down if you are short on time.
+It works for some families, especially when keeping loads down if you are short on time.

-The point is to create an organized laundry system that works for your family helps reduce the piles and no longer consumes you.
+The point is to create an organized laundry system that works for your family, reduces the piles, and no longer consumes you.

 Laundry Sorting Baskets ideas